What To Do in Only 1 Day on Oahu

 For those that don’t know, it’s a Hawaiian take on a Japanese dish, it’s a simple blend of raw fish cubes (most often fresh caught Ahi Tuna) and fresh ingredients like soy sauce (shoyu), maui sweet onions, sesame oil, and fish eggs.
 The poke is served over a fresh bed of hot white rice, thus completing the poke bowl.
 Poke comes in many varieties and flavors, like octopus (tako) poke, spicy-mayo poke, and California roll poke– feel free to try them all!

-If fish isn’t you’re thing, then you have to try either kalua pig or Huli Huli chicken.
+If fish isn’t you’re thing, then you have to try either kalua pig or Huli Huli chicken in your one day in Oahu.
 The former is a native Hawaiian dish which originally involved cooking a whole pig underground in an imu (pit) using hot rocks.
 The pork is tender and flavorful, and a must-try if you haven’t had it before.
 Kono’s on the North Shore or in Honolulu has the best kalua pig on the island in my opinion.

 Huli huli means to turn or flip and the chickens are cooked exactly how their name suggests– on a spit!
 They are usually barbecued or smoked, but it’s the pineapple-based marinade that makes huli huli chicken so unique and delicious.
 My personal favorite huli huli chicken comes from Ray’s which is in Haleiwa (North Shore) near Malama Mart.

 Well, the rest is up to you!
-Hopefully your one day on this Island was enjoyable and full of aloha!
+Hopefully your one day vacation in beautiful Oahu was enjoyable and full of aloha!

 If you find yourself in Oahu or any of the outer islands in the future, check out Shaka Guide for amazing guided audio driving tours!